-Lenovo says it will help clients in this sector build out next-generation data centres using Open Source technologies to address the growing demand for agile, cost-effective and flexible architectures.
+Lenovo says it will help clients in this sector build out next-generation data centers using Open source technologies to address the growing demand for agile, cost-effective and flexible architectures.

-NFV is an emerging telecommunications cloud architecture that leverages IT virtualisation technologies adopted in mainstream data centres.
+NFV is an emerging telecommunications cloud architecture that leverages IT virtualisation technologies adopted in mainstream data centers.

 To advance its plans for the telecommunications industry, Lenovo is joining the Open Platform for NFV project as a Platinum member.
 As a Platinum member, Lenovo will hold seats on the project's Board and Technical Steering Committee.

-The move underscores the Lenovo’s commitment to open standards across its data centre solutions portfolio, which is a critical element in its drive to become a trusted data centre in the industry.
+The move underscores the Lenovo's commitment to open standards across its data center solutions portfolio, which is a critical element in its drive to become a trusted data center in the industry.